gokyle/urlshorten_ng/README.md

 # urlshorten
 ## a urlshortening web service in Go

+`urlshorten` is a simple URL shortening service written in Go.
+It is based on my [`webshell`](https://gokyle.github.com/webshell) framework, and is a simple example of writing a web service that includes templating and authentication.

 ## Setting Up

 The `setup/setup` tool should be used to initialise the database.
 The database